 Working together with Malawian medics and institutions since 2006, SMMHEP's aim is to train and support the country’s medics to the point where Malawi has a sustainable level of skilled mental health professionals, thereby making our training role obsolete.

-- Delivery of a 6-week psychiatric rotation to the undergraduates at the College of Medicine four times a year alongside the Head of Department
+- Delivery of a 7-week psychiatric rotation to the undergraduates at Kumuzu University of Health Sciences four times a year alongside the Head of Department

 - Support and supervision of postgraduate psychiatric training.